 Can students under 13 use Replit in compliance with COPPA?

-In addition, consistent with COPPA, we do not disclose student data to third parties other than our own subprocessors, and we implement appropriate measures to protect students’ information.
+In addition, and consistent with COPPA, we do not disclose student data to third parties other than our own subprocessors, and we implement appropriate measures to protect students’ information.

 Can Replit be used in compliance with FERPA?